18.104.22.168 Initial Estimate When Making a Claim

 Note: The individual may want to deliberately underestimate their income to gain access in the short term to a higher rate of FTB, RA, a HCC or higher child care fee reductions.

 The individual may be underestimating their income deliberately to gain access to SBP when their income would otherwise mean they are ineligible.
 As the estimated income is not reconciled against actual income, it is important to ensure the individual has submitted a best efforts estimate that accurately reflects their circumstances.
 An estimate that appears too low on the basis of the available evidence should be rejected.

 Estimate not reasonable

-The claim must be determined on the basis that there is no fortnightly entitlement to FTB, or eligibility for SBP, or CCB by fee reduction at more than the zero rate as the case may be.
-An individual may be eligible for a lump sum of FTB after the end of the financial year or CCB after the end of the current or following financial year when their actual ATI is known.
+The claim must be determined on the basis that there is no fortnightly entitlement to FTB, or eligibility for SBP, or CCS by fee reduction at more than the zero rate as the case may be.
+An individual may be eligible for a lump sum of FTB or CCS after the end of the financial year when their actual ATI is known.